Science in Vivo phase II

 Do I need to have identified a community collaborator when I apply?

 Yes – however, Science in Vivo project staff are available to help you identify and reach out to community organizations in your area ahead of the application date.
-Please submit a letter of intent for more information, and plan on attending application workshops.
+Please submit an expression of intent for more information, and plan on attending application workshops.

 administrative information